-With the rise in popularity of light painting in the photography, it should come as no surprise that painting with fire is beginning to see the same increase of interest.
+With the rise in popularity of light painting in photography, it should come as no surprise that painting with fire is beginning to see the same increase of interest.
 Barry Elder, a Manchester based photographer, has a decent amount of experience working with fire and is kind enough to share his process with us.
 It goes without saying, however, that working with fire can be extremely dangerous if the proper precautions and safety procedures are not followed.
 Before you get started, have a look at the following video by Elder.
 It contains a wealth of safety information, a rundown of the equipment you will need, and an overview of how to execute fire painting:

-Disclaimer: This guide is intended for reference only, before you come to any conclusions I strongly advise you read other sources of information regarding fire and fuels, this will ensure you have a good grasp on the larger picture.
-As with all information on the Internet you should never rely on just one source, use multiple sources and fully understand every aspect before you commit.
+Disclaimer: This guide is intended for reference only.
+Before you come to any conclusions, I strongly advise you read other sources of information regarding fire and fuels.
+This will ensure you have a good grasp on the larger picture.
+As with all information on the Internet, you should never rely on just one source; use multiple sources and fully understand every aspect before you commit.
 Should you decide this is absolutely something you must try, you should understand the possible risks involved.
-Risks that could include property damage and injury–or worse– to yourself and others, so be smart and be careful, you are playing with fire after all!
+Risks that could include property damage and injury—or worse—to yourself and others.
+So be smart and be careful; you are playing with fire, after all!

 When fire painting a firewall or firewave (a concept conceived by Van Elder Photography) the main issue you will encounter is over exposure, this can be affected by several factors, they include:

 - Ambient temperature and humidity.
-If the ambient temperature is high it affects the temperature of the fuel which increases ignition and also aids in the continuation of the combustion process.
+If the ambient temperature is high it affects the temperature of the fuel, which increases ignition and also aids in the continuation of the combustion process.
 A high ambient temperature will lead to an end result with a more intense flame.
 The opposite can be said for cold ambient temperatures.
-The temperature of the fuel will also affect how the fuel ignites, the colder the ambient temperature is, the longer it will take to raise to the fuels ignition temperature, so try to keep your fuel warmish before you soak the rope on cold nights.
+The temperature of the fuel will also affect how the fuel ignites, the colder the ambient temperature is, the longer it will take to raise to the fuels ignition temperature.
+So try to keep your fuel warmish before you soak the rope on cold nights.

 Tip: The flash point (when it ignites, aka ignition temperature) of paraffin is between 37 and 65 °C (100 and 150 °F).

 - Walking speed.
 The speed at which you walk, much like the wind, affects how the rope or strap burns.
 If you walk too fast the fire will nearly go out, too slow and the image will overexpose.
-To avoid these scenarios you need to cater for this with your camera settings – we will come to this shortly.
+To avoid these scenarios you need to cater to this with your camera settings.
+We will come to this shortly.
 Before going out on location, practice your walking speed so you know what speed you can walk before the flames start to reduce.
 Ideally, you want maximum flame to achieve a “realistic” flame effect.
 I have had to slow down and speed up mid exposure on a number of occasions, so keep an eye on the flames and adjust your walking speed accordingly.

 - Rope/strap.
 The thickness of the rope/strap is another factor to consider, if it’s thick it will hold more fuel and burn brighter for longer.
 If you are using a thin rope/strap then the opposite will occur.
 In both scenarios you will have to adjust your camera settings accordingly.
 I use a combination of kevlar ropes and straps and I would advise you do the same.
 As a temporary solution you could use a cotton based rope; however, stay away from man made fibers as they will melt very quickly.